-- (a) At its first meeting after the regular triennial election of 1988, the first regular city commission meeting after certification of the election results of a regular manicipal election shall, and at the first regular meeting in November every year thereafter until the next neuler municipal election, the city commission shall, by resolution, designate a district commissioner concentration of the election meeting in April 1985, and at that meeting and at the first meeting in April the first city commission meeting to be held in April 1985, and at that meeting and at the first meeting in April for every year thereafter the city commission shall to resolution designate a district commissioner as vice-mayor.
-However, in the event, during the period between regular municipal elections, if a new district commissioner takes office ("Substitute or mmissioner"), at the first regular meeting after the Substitute Commissioner takes office, the concominance of shall, by resolution, designate a district commissioner as vice-mayor.
-Should a commissioner decine or be otherwise disqualified from serving in the office of vice-mayor, then and in that event, and inclusioner bistrict commissioner shall be designated by resolution to serve in such office. - (b) The vice-mayor shall preside to any meeting of the city commission from which the mayor is absent and shall perform those functions and cuties set forth in section 4.04 hereof.
+- (a) At its first meeting after the regular triennial election of 1988, the first regular city commission meeting after certification of the election results of a regular municipal election shall, and at the first regular meeting in November every year thereafter until the next regular municipal election, the city commission shall, by resolution, designate a district commissioner as vice-mayor.
+The vice-mayor selected in 1988 shall serve until the first city commission meeting to be held in April 1989 and at that meeting and at the first meeting in April for every year thereafter the city commission shall by resolution designate a district commissioner as vice-mayor.
+However, in the event, during the period between regular municipal elections, if a new district commissioner takes office ("Substitute Commission shall, by resolution, designate a district commissioner as vice-mayor."
+At the first regular meeting after the Substitute Commissioner takes office, the city commission shall, by resolution, designate a district commissioner as vice-mayor.
+Should a commissioner decline or be otherwise disqualified from serving in the office of vice-mayor, then and in that event, another district commissioner shall be designated by resolution to serve in such office. - (b) The vice-mayor shall preside at any meeting of the city commission from which the mayor is absent and shall perform those functions and duties set forth in section 4.04 hereof.
 Should the mayor resign from office or be otherwise unable to continue to serve as mayor, the vice-mayor shall serve as mayor until the vacancy in the office of mayor shall be filled as provided herein.